My Poem “Traverse”

 had been just two days ago,

-and it was at that moment that I realised
+and it was at that moment that I realized

 that Winter had officially arrived.